 Where is the field of self-taught art heading?
-This discussion will bring exhibition curator Valérie Rousseau, curator Robert Cozzolino (Minneapolis Institute of Art), and curator Raina Lampkins-Fielder (Souls Grown Deep Foundation) into conversation about the expansion of the field of self-taught art through the study of archival material and oral history, around the theme of the supernatural, and across continents.
+This discussion will bring exhibition curator Valérie Rousseau, curator Robert Cozzolino (Minneapolis Institute of Art), and specialist Cara Zimmerman (Christie’s) into conversation about the expansion of the field of self-taught art through the study of archival material and oral history, around the theme of the supernatural, and to wider audiences.

 Images: Sam Doyle (1906–1985, St. Helena Island, SC); Penn School Drumer 1920; late 1960s–early 1970s; house paint on tin; 46 x 27 1/4 in.; Collection of Audrey B. Heckler.
 Photography © Visko Hatfield, courtesy of the Foundation to Promote Self Taught Art and Rizzoli International Publications, Inc.